-Net Promoter Score (or NPS for short), is a customer experience and satisfaction metric widely adopted by businesses today.
-It came about as an alternative to customer surveys and mystery shopping, which were previously the most popular ways capturing and measuring customer experiences.
+Net Promoter Score (or NPS for short), is a customer experience and satisfaction metric widely adopted around the world.
+It came about as an alternative to customer surveys and mystery shopping.
+These were previously the most popular ways of capturing and measuring customer experiences.

 NPS is a method of easily quantifying the experience between a ‘provider’ and a ‘customer’.
 A provider can be a business providing goods and services, an employer or another type of entity.

 Customers are asked one simple question – “How likely are you to recommend us to your family and friends?”.
 The respondent has to grade their experience on a scale of 0-10 (less commonly, other scales are used such as 1-10, 1-5 etc.).

 Those responding in the 9-10 range are referred to as Promoters.
 These are customers who rate their customer experience highly and are likely to promote your brand to others, leading to business growth.

 Responders who have scored in the 7-8 range are referred to as Passives and are fairly neutral in their opinion.